What is a Receipt?

 Verify receipts using public keys published at /.well-known/trigguard-keys.json.
 Cache keys locally for air-gapped verification.

-# Verify with CLI
+# Offline verify with the TrigGuard CLI (canonical)

 Compliance Use Cases